Ukraine: Travel Implications

-If you'd prefer a temporary home rather than a hotel, an often overlooked possibility is a short-term apartment or holiday home rental.
+If you'd prefer a temporary home rather than a hotel, a short-term apartment or holiday home rental is a great option.
 Apartments and aparthotels are somewhere between hotels and long-term rentals, both in style of living and price.
-They are generally available immediately, in good condition, furnished and decorated, with internet access, modern appliances and full kitchens.
-In the cities they are centrally located.
-Utilities such as electricity and water are included in the price.
-They may also offer, for example, cleaning and linen services.
-Unlike hotels, short-term apartments do not usually have reception desks, restaurants etcetera.
+They are available immediately, in good condition, furnished and decorated, with internet access, modern appliances and full kitchens.
+Electricity and water are included in the price.
+In the cities they are centrally located, and many offer services such as cleaning, laundry, and/or airport transport.
+Unlike hotels, short-term apartments don't usually have reception desks, bars, restaurants et cetera, but these are generally available in the immediate neighbourhood.
 Prices depend on factors such as location, length of stay, and level of services required.

 If you are visiting Helsinki for a couple of weeks, for example, a short-term apartment will probably be significantly cheaper than a hotel and, to my mind, much more comfortable.

 Short-term Apartments & Holiday Homes